Abhinash04/Packet-Tracer-Problem-Statement/README.md

 ## Overview

 This repository contains the necessary files and documentation for the Campus Cyber Security Enhancement Project conducted as part of the Cisco Cyber Security Industry Problem Statement for the Cisco AICTE Virtual Internship Program 2024.
-The project focuses on analyzing and enhancing the cyber security measures in place at the Manipal Institute of Technology campus network.
+The project analyses and enhances the cyber security measures at the Odisha University of Technology and Research(OUTR, Bbsr) campus network.

 ## Project Components